-While these two series held their challenges for Lear, they couldn’t compare to the grueling experience of dealing with two actors on Good Times.
+While these two series held their challenges for Lear, neither compared to the grueling experience of dealing with two actors on Good Times.

-According to Lear, the show’s two main stars, Rolle and her on-screen husband John Amos who portrayed James Evans, were constantly up in arms over the comedy’s scripts.
-It was behavior from the actors, Lear said, that had to end.
+According to Lear, the show’s two main stars, Esther Rolle and her on-screen husband John Amos who played James Evans, were constantly up in arms over the comedy’s scripts.
+It was this behavior from the actors, Lear said, that had to end.

 Rolle and Amos felt the show’s growing fame placed on them the heavy burden of representing the Black community.
 Lear said that when there was a script that the actors felt was demeaning or offensive, they would object to scenes, lines, or entire scripts.

-One example was the episode titled “Thelma’s Problem” that dealt with show character Thelma’s ambivalence about being sexually active with her boyfriend.
-Rolle would not do the show until Lear made it clear there would be no argument about it.
+One example was the episode titled “Thelma’s Problem,” which dealt with show character Thelma’s ambivalence about being sexually active with her boyfriend.
+Rolle would not do the show until Lear put his foot down.

 “Their hypersensitivity to how they were perceived – by social forces that were not of one mind – cost us all dearly,” Lear wrote in his memoir Even This I Get to Experience.
 “We were losing some unique subject matter and a degree of reality that made for our show’s freshness.
 This had to stop.”

 Jimmie Walker said Rolle and Amos didn’t care for him